15 Historical Romance Books You Love To Read

 4. How to Forget a Duke (Misadventures in Matchmaking)

 In this book, we have a historical trope with an amnesia romance.
-The story is about a matchmaker (Jacinda) who has amnesia and The Duke of Rydstrom (Crispin).
-Crispin needs a bride, so he asks the heroine’s company, which she works with her sisters, to find him a bride.
-Jacinda goes to his estate, and she gets into this boat wreck, and Crispin finds her.
+The story is about a matchmaker (Jacinda) with amnesia and The Duke of Rydstrom (Crispin).
+Crispin needs a bride, so he asks the heroine’s company, where she works with her sisters, to find him a bride.
+Jacinda goes to his estate, gets into this boatwreck, and Crispin finds her.

-Crispin doesn’t tell her who she is right away to recover and gain her memory back.
-Then they end up spending time together and falling for each other.
+Crispin doesn’t immediately tell her who she is to recover and regain her memory.
+Then, they end up spending time together and falling for each other.
 Also, it’s so good because he needs to marry someone who would make a good duchess.
 So it’s forced proximity because she has to take care of her.
-Jacinda ends up staying in the duchess’s chambers too, which is funny.
+Jacinda also ends up staying in the duchess’s chambers, which is funny.
 They’re trying to help her get her memory back.

 How to Forget a Duke